 In this article, I propose that the pollination system offering the optimal evolutionary solution for a plant species is a function of the plant's relative abundance in a community.
 In this view, different pollinators and degrees of specialization are favoured at different floral abundances.
-Floral diversification can result from shifts in relative floral abundance associated with the colonization of new habitats or geographical ranges, creating new conditions under which floral diversification can occur.
+Floral diversification can result from shifts in relative species abundance associated with the colonization of new habitats or geographical ranges, creating new conditions under which floral diversification can occur.
 Abundance has been previously identified as a potential driver of floral specialization (Feinsinger 1983; Sargent & Otto 2006).
-However, the potential for variability in floral abundance to drive adaptation to different pollinators has never been considered before.
-To demonstrate the potential of floral abundance to foster floral diversity, I develop a simple mathematical model of pollen transfer considering the interaction of several pollination processes pollen carryover, pollen removal, intra- and interspecific competition for pollinator visits, and interspecific pollen transfer.
+However, the potential for variability in species abundance to drive adaptation to different types of pollinators has never been considered before.
+To demonstrate the potential of variability in species abundance to foster floral diversity, I develop a simple mathematical model of pollen transfer considering the interaction of several pollination processespollen carryover, pollen removal, intra- and interspecific competition for pollinator visits, and interspecific pollen transfer.
+By tracking pollen fate, the model explicitly measures male reproductive success.
+Female reproductive success should be affected similarly to male reproductive success as long as increased conspecific pollen deposition to stigmas increases seed production.
 I use the model to assemble plant-pollinator networks from simulated plant and pollinator communities.
 In a community context, the interactions between plants and their pollinators are generally investigated in terms of networks of interactions.
-Using this approach, I assess if and how interspecific variability in floral abundance generates diversity in pollinator use and degree of specialization.
+Using this approach, I assess if and how interspecific variation in floral abundance generates diversity in pollinator use and degree of specialization.
 In addition to supporting the conceptual model, the mathematical model is consistent with, and suggests explanations for, several patterns governing the evolution, diversification and community assembly of flowers.

-How floral abundance spurs flower diversification: a conceptual model
+How floral abundance drives flower diversification: a conceptual model

 Since plants produce a finite number of gametes, optimizing reproductive success requires maximizing the number of ovules fertilized by a finite amount of pollen.
 When limited by pollinator quantity, plants should benefit from being less restrictive in their flower accessibility.
 Any visitor, regardless of its quality (pollen carryover efficiency and specialization), is likely to increase the number of pollen grains deposited on conspecific stigmas (Thomson et al. 2000; Thomson 2003; Muchhala et al. 2010).
 However, pollen grains have a higher probability of reaching conspecific stigmas when carried by more efficient pollinators.
-When enough pollinators are available to remove most pollen grains, pollinator quality becomes more limiting to plant reproductive success than pollinator quantity, and plants should specialize on the most efficient pollinator (Thomson et al. 2000; Thomson 2003).
+When enough pollinators are available to remove most pollen grains, pollinator quality becomes more limiting to plant reproductive success than pollinator quantity, and plants should specialize on the most efficient pollinator (Thomson et al. 2003).